Fashion shopping glossary

-Short definitions for the ideas behind Velvet and modern fashion software—virtual try-on, agentic workflows, and more.
+Short definitions for the ideas behind Velvet and modern fashion software—virtual try-on, digital closet, outfit planner, AI stylist, and more.

 Personal fashion OS